mikedef/CarND-MPC-Project/README.md

 #### Student describes their model in detail.
 This includes the state, actuators and update equations.
 The kinematic model takes in parameters from the simulator to define the cars state ` state << x, y, psi, v, cte, epsi;`
-* x:    x-position
+* x:    x-position of the vehicle in global coordinates
-* y:    y-position
+* y:    y-position of the vehicle in global coordinates
 * psi:  vehicles orientation
 * v:    vehicles velocity
 * cte:  cross track error
 * epsi: orientation error

-Actuator outputs are acceleration and steering angle (delta).
+Actuator outputs are acceleration (a) and steering angle (delta).
 The model combines the vehilce state and actuations from the previous timestep to calculate the state for the current timestep.
 Recall the equations for the model:
 * x_[t+1] = x[t] + v[t] * cos(psi[t]) * dt
 * y_[t+1] = y[t] + v[t] * sin(psi[t]) * dt